team-nlp-project/team-nlp-project/readme_draft_Ian.md

 - Acquired the raw data by web-scraping Github
 - Used the Github proprietary API for web-scaping Github
+- The 500 most forked repo's on Github were used as data sources
 - The raw data for each repo included the URL, the readme, and the programming language
 - A local copy of the raw data was cached
 ___